elenderg/PAL-1000/instruções de compilação.md

 `Index the built-in type.`

-Note that `byte` and `record` are the only types defined in the compiler itself; all the other "built-in" types (like `number` and `string` and ratio, etc) are in *the Noodle*.
+Note that `byte` and `record` are the only types defined in the compiler itself; all the other "_built-in_" types (like `number` and `string` and ratio, etc) are in *the Noodle*.

 49. We add types in a number of places when we're compiling, and sometimes it's convenient to do it one way, sometimes another.
-So let's put back these 3 "add a type" helper routines as well:
+So let's put back these 3 "_add a type_" helper routines as well:

 `To add a type to some types given a locus:`